“There is a shade, behind things, yet deeply present…”

 I know we must collectively find another way of engaging with this exquisite planet and this mysterious and limitless consciousness with which we are endowed, and I try to explicate such a way in my works.

-The works themselves are watercolours, sculptures and digital images that become photomontages.
 I love the surprises that occur in bringing together elements of different mediums and sometimes from different time periods, to form a unified work that transcends the disparate elements and (hopefully) speaks of the unconscious depths from which it arises.

 ”…a view of art as a vehicle for the imaginative transmutation of the artist…”